Enteritis is inflammation of the small intestine.

-If you take diuretics (water pills) or ACE inhibitor and develop diarrhea, you may need to stop taking the diuretics.
+If you take diuretics (water pills) or an ACE inhibitor and develop diarrhea, you may need to stop taking the medicines.
 However, do not stop taking any medicine without first talking to your health care provider.

 You may need to take antibiotics.

 People who have Crohn disease will often need to take anti-inflammatory medicines (not NSAIDs).

 Symptoms most often go away without treatment in a few days in otherwise healthy people.